replicatedhq/troubleshoot.sh/docs/source/collect/all.md

 - [postgresql](./postgresql): collects information related to a postgresql server
 - [mysql](./mysql): collects information related to a mysql server
 - [redis](./redis): collects information related to a redis cluster

+## Registry

+- [registryImages](./registry-images): collects information about image existence in a registry